friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 - Compare performance of common uses cases of multiple ECS projects.

 - Utilize a common ECS operation of a specific ECS project in most **simple & performant** way.
-  This make this benchmarks applicable to support migration from one project to another.
+  This make this benchmarks applicable to support migration from one ECS to another.

 - Having an alternative to the popular [Ecs.CSharp.Benchmark](https://github.com/Doraku/Ecs.CSharp.Benchmark).
   As the mentioned project is currently not active maintained.